benjaminzwhite/kattis/detailed_solutions/luckydraw.md

     lose_before_this_round += lose_this_round

-# note: the exercise wants the casino WIN probability
+# Note: the exercise wants the casino WIN probability
-# This is just 1 - sum of (independent) probabilities of the n players winning
+# This is just 1 - sum of the individual probabilities of each of the n players winning
+# Since these individual probabilities - calculated above as res - are independent, the
+# sum is just res + res + res ... n times, i.e. n * res:
-print(1 - res*n)
+print(1 - n * res)
 ```